actris-cloudnet/dataportal/README.md

 database with test fixtures:

     cd backend
-    npx fixtures ./fixtures --connection=default --sync
+    node build/fixtures.js default fixtures

-Warning: the command will erase any existing data in the database.
+Note: the project will have to be built prior to running this command.

 ### Running unit and integration tests